• Medicare Part D has covered Xanax or the generic form, alprazolam, since 2013.

 Xanax is used to help manage anxiety, depression, and panic attacks.
 It interacts with your central nervous system to have an overall calming effect.

 You can take Xanax in liquid or pill form.
 Your dosage can vary depending on how your body responds to the medication.
-People commonly take a 0.25-mg dose two or three times per day.
+People commonly take a 0.25-milligram dose two or three times per day.
 Your dosage might be lowered or raised until you and your doctor find the amount that works best for you.

 Xanax is part of a class of medications known as benzodiazepines.
 Medications in this class are considered controlled substances because they have the potential to be very addictive and are sometimes misused.